aniasz27/QuizGame/docs/minutes/w3_minutes.md

    * Questions for Q&A

 - HCI final version
-    * feedback from about draft Alex - deadline Tuesday
+    * feedback about draft from Alex - deadline 1.03
+    * tasks allocated below

 - Code of Conduct
-  * everyone agrees 25
+  * everyone agrees

-- severity matrix
+  * deadline - 25.02
+  * later assesed according to the rubric

 - Summary of action points